The Year of the Flood: Plot

 The Year of the Flood details the events of Oryx and Crake from the perspective of the lower classes in the pleeblands, specifically the God's Gardeners who live in a commune at the Edencliff Rooftop Garden.
 God's Gardeners are a religious sect that combines some Biblical practices and beliefs with some scientific practices and beliefs.
 They are vegetarians devoted to honoring and preserving all plant and animal life, and they predict a human species-ending disaster, which they call "The Waterless Flood".
 This prediction becomes true in a sense, as Crake's viral pandemic destroys human civilization.
 God's Gardeners have their own set of saints, all honoured for their environmental activism, such as Saint Dian Fossey and Saint Rachel Carson.

 The plot follows two characters, Toby and Ren, whose stories intertwine with each other and, at points, with major characters from Oryx and Crake.
-Much of the story is told through flashbacks with the two main characters separately surviving the apocalypse described in the previous novel, each reminiscing about their time in the God's Gardeners religious movement and the events that led to their current situations.
+Much of the story is told through flashbacks with the two main characters separately surviving the apocalypse described in the previous novel, each reminiscing about their time in God's Gardeners and the events that led to their current situations.
 Atwood uses third-person narration for Toby's accounts and first-person narration for Ren's.

-Toby is a young woman who loses her parents under tragic circumstances that may or may not be due to the corporations and is forced to live off of the grid in a shady meat burger joint working as a meat barista at SecretBurgers.
+Toby is a young woman who loses her parents under tragic circumstances that may or may not be due to the corporations and is forced to live off of the grid, working as a barista at SecretBurgers, a shady meat burger joint.
 She soon encounters the unwelcome attentions of Blanco, the psychopathic manager of the chain, who has a reputation for sexually assaulting and murdering the women in his employ.
 Toby is able to escape when a group of God's Gardeners arrive at the restaurant.
 She follows them to the rooftop garden, where she finds her former colleague Rebecca.